21Chillie/animaku_web/readme.md

 - [x] Incorrect old media data detection on overview page

   > The overview page should detect and refresh only one outdated media record using its MAL ID.
 Instead, the system checks all anime/manga records and marks every outdated entry.
 This causes the overview page to always think old data exists and triggers unnecessary update attempts.

+- [x] Race condition bugs when fetch media title and other data from external API.

+  > When multiple users open pages (such as overview, overview character, or list top/trending media) for media not yet stored in the database, the server triggers concurrent fetches to the Jikan API, exceeding its 3 requests/second limit and causing rate-limit errors.

+  > This was resolved by adding request throttling (Bottleneck) to control API call frequency and a locking mechanism to ensure missing media data is fetched sequentially, preventing concurrent fetches and rate-limit violations.

+- [x] In browse and my list page, both have filter form.
+The filter work in desktop but in mobile it seems some input doesn't work.
+So I remove the filter in mobile device for now.

 **Documentations**